A post-Brexit trade deal is up to the EU, says Boris Johnson

 This meeting comes just days after the European Commission announced that it was opening infringement proceedings against the UK for failing to comply with the terms of the withdrawal agreement signed by both parties, which has the status of an international treaty.

-“What we see from the British side is weakness verging on desperation,” commented Roger Casale, a former British MEP and Secretary-General of the citizen rights NGO New Europeans.
+“What we see from the British side is weakness verging on desperation,” commented Roger Casale, a former British MP and Secretary-General of the citizen rights NGO New Europeans.

 “The only person who can help Boris Johnson out of the hole he has dug for himself now is not Ursula Von den Leyen but rather Angela Merkel.
 I expect she will try to do so, if only because she will well understand that Boris Johnson’s days in Downing Street are numbered.”